MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-create-jobs.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Projects**, and then choose the related link.
 2. Choose the **New** action, and then fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
-3. To base the project on information from another project, choose the **Copy Project** action, fill in the fields as necessary, and then choose the **OK** button.
+4. To base the project on information from another project, choose the **Copy Project** action, fill in the fields as necessary, and then choose the **OK** button.

 > [!NOTE]
 > If you are using time sheets with your project, you must also designate a person responsible.
 This person can approve time sheets for the employee tasks associated with the project.
 For more information, see [Set Up Time Sheets](projects-how-setup-time-sheets.md).

+> [!NOTE]
+> The **Apply Usage Link** toggle indicates whether project ledger entries are linked to project planning lines.
+The **Apply Usage Link** toggle also activates warehouse handling, planning, assembly-to-order, item tracking and reservation capabilities for project.

 Optionally, mark actions on project as blocked using the **Blocked** field. the following table describes the effect of the options for this field.